nicholaswyoung/nicholaswyoung.github.com/_posts/2010-12-06-automate-or-die.md

 author: Nicholas Young
 ---

 Whether you're flying solo, or working with a team, there's no doubt - writing software takes an immense amount of time and energy.
 Truth be told - it's an arduous - even boring task at times.
-Over the last year, I've studied how great developers work, what environments foster creativity, and the practices that, if followed, can allow anyone to become a true software craftsman.
+Over the last year, I've studied how great developers work, what environments foster creativity, and the practices that, if followed, allow anyone to become a true software craftsman.

 If I said there was a single golden rule, I'd be lying.
 But, there is a single element that all great craftsmen possess - and it isn't the editor you use, or framework of choice.
 It's the ability to identify and automate the time-consuming processes in your workflow.
 So, whether it's setting up 1,000 servers - or creating a stable development environment - listen up, because here's five tools to increase your productivity.